Follow the instructions in the following sections, in order, to prepare OOMMF software for use on your computer.

 For either distribution format, the unpacking sequence creates a subdirectory oommf which contains all the files and directories of the OOMMF distribution.
 If a subdirectory named oommf already existed (say, from an earlier OOMMF release), then files in the new distribution overwrite those of the same name already on the disk.
 Some care may be needed in that circumstance to be sure that the resulting mix of files from an old and a new OOMMF distribution combine to create a working set of files.

 After downloading and unpacking the OOMMF software distribution, all the OOMMF software is contained in a subdirectory named oommf.
-Start a command line interface (a shell on Unix, or the MS-DOS Prompt on Microsoft Windows), and change the working directory to the directory oommf.
+Start a command line interface (a shell on Unix, or a console on Windows), and change the working directory to the directory oommf.
 Find the Tcl shell program installed as part of your Tcl/Tk installation.
 In this manual we call the Tcl shell program tclsh, but the actual name of the executable depends on the release of Tcl/Tk and your platform type.
 Consult your Tcl/Tk documentation.

 In the root directory of the OOMMF distribution is a file named oommf.tcl.
 It is the bootstrap application which is used to launch all OOMMF software.
 With the command line argument +platform, it will print a summary of your platform configuration when it is evaluated by tclsh.
 This summary describes your platform type, your C++ compiler, and your Tcl/Tk installation.
-As an example, here is the typical output on a Linux/Alpha system:
+As an example, here is the typical output on a Mac OS X 10.9 system:

 If oommf.tcl +platform doesn't print a summary similar to the above, it should instead print an error message describing why it can't.
-For example, if your Tcl installation is older than release 7.5, the error message will report that fact.
-Follow the instructions provided and repeat until oommf.tcl +platform successfully prints a summary of the platform configuration information.
+Follow any instructions provided and repeat until oommf.tcl +platform successfully prints a summary of the platform configuration information.

-The second line reports what C++ compiler will be used to build OOMMF from its C++ source code.
+The second line reports the operating system version, which is mainly useful to OOMMF developers when fielding bug reports.
+The third line reports what C++ compiler will be used to build OOMMF from its C++ source code.
 If you downloaded an OOMMF release with pre-compiled binaries for your platform, you may ignore this line.
 Otherwise, if this line reports ``none selected'', or if it reports a compiler other than the one you wish to use, then you will need to tell OOMMF what compiler to use.
 To do that, you must edit the appropriate configuration file for your platform.
-Continuing the example above, one would edit the file config/cache/linalp.tcl.
+Continuing the example above, one would edit the file config/platforms/darwin.tcl.
 Editing instructions are contained within the file.
-On other platforms the name linalp in config/cache/linalp.tcl should be replaced with the platform name OOMMF reports for your platform.
-For example, on a Windows machine using an x86 processor, the corresponding configuration file is config/cache/wintel.tcl.
+On other platforms the name darwin in config/platforms/darwin.tcl should be replaced with the platform name OOMMF reports for your platform.
+For example, on a 32-bit Windows machine using an x86 processor, the corresponding configuration file is config/platforms/wintel.tcl.